Vidhya-bharathi-raj/project/README.md

 Commenced with importing a comprehensive CSV dataset.
 Implemented card visuals for displaying key metrics such as customer count, phone service subscriptions, and total revenue.
 ### Demographic and Geographic Insights:
 Utilized clustered bar charts for demographic analysis, including customer demographics, preferred payment methods, and internet service types.
 Employed map visuals to illustrate the geographic distribution of customers.
-### Customer Lifecycle and Contract Analysis:
 Created funnel visuals to depict the customer journey from acquisition to churn.
 Analyzed contract types with a donut chart to highlight prevalent contracts.
 ### In-Depth Churn Analysis:
 Developed a tree map visual to provide a clear view of the primary reasons for customer churn, offering insights into customer needs and service gaps.